tinymce/tinymce-docs/advanced/handle-async-image-uploads.md

 In order to upload local images to the remote server, you will need a server-side upload handler script that accepts the images on the server, stores them appropriately, and returns a JSON object containing the location that they were uploaded to.

 An example PHP upload handler implementation is available [here](../php-upload-handler/).

+Images will be sent to the Image Uploader via HTTP POST with each post containing a single image.
+The image handler at the URL referenced in the `images_upload_url` has to do whatever needs to be done to "store" the image in your application.
+Some examples would include:

+ * Store the item in a folder on your web server
+ * Store the item on a CDN server
+ * Store the item in a database
+ * Store the item in an asset management system

+When the image is uploaded it will have a standardized name in the post (e.g. `blobid0`, `blobid1`, `imagetools0`, `imagetools1`).

+*You will need to ensure that your upload handler script takes each uploaded file and generates a unique name prior to storing the image*.

+For example, you could append the current time (in milliseconds) to the end of the file name which would lead to file names like `blobid0-1458428901092` or `blobid0-1460405299-0114.png`.
+Take care to make sure that the file name is unique as you don't want to accidentally overwrite a previously uploaded image!

 This server-side upload handler must return a JSON object that contains a "location" property.
 This property should represent the remote location or filename of the newly uploaded image.